Tuesday, April 14, 2026

 "Won't they?"

-Ollie shrugs, "Yeah, Sal, I guess they do.
-We I guess we have no control over that.
+Ollie shrugs, "Yeah, Sal, I guess they will.
+I guess we have no control over that.
 But we should try to have factual information."

-Sal refills her glass and offers to top off the others.
+Sid refills her glass and offers to top off the others.
 "People don't want the facts.
-The facts are dry.
+Facts are dry.
 They want sensationalism.
 It makes them feel."

-"Then the problem lies in people's feelings?" asks Ollie.
+"Then the problem lies in people's feelings," says Ollie.

 "I guess so.
-That's why headlines are so alluring—Their writers want them read.
-And you know the old adage, "If it bleeds, it leads."
+That's why headlines are so alluring—Their writers want them read--private or commercial.
+You know the old adage, "If it bleeds, it leads."
 Sensationalism works.
 So does fear.
 Fear is built into us."

 "Yeah, but we've had fear up to our eyeballs," said Ollie.
 "Our reptilian brain has become a raging crocodile.
-Hell's bells, we don't even know if what sets off the reptilian brain was written by a person or a robot."
+Hell's bells, we don't even know if what sets us off has been written by a person or a robot."

 "You're right; it's funny when you really look at it," says Harvey.
-"Like Forrest Gump's run and his followers not knowing what to do when he stops?"
+"Like Forrest Gump's run and his followers not knowing what to do when he stopped running."

 "Yeah, like that."